deadned24/Genie/README.md

 Notes
 ----------------
 * THIS version has 'nohookah' effects blacklisted.
-* You can add effects to the blacklist by setting a preference "genieBlacklist" with a comma separated list of effect ids \(eg: set genieBlacklist='2897,2898'\)
+* You can add effects to the blacklist by setting a preference "genieBlacklist" with a comma separated list of effect ids \(eg: set genieBlacklist=2897,2898\).
+Will require restarting mafia to take effect.
-* If you want to disable the GUI while keeping it installed, well, there isn't a way yet, does anyone need it?